Social Democratic Students of Sweden

 The Social Democratic Students of Sweden (Socialdemokratiska Studentförbundet /sv/; S-Studenter) is the student organisation of the Swedish Social Democratic Party.
 SSF, the acronym is most commonly used in international organisations such as IUSY or YES.

 Created again in 1990, the organisation today has about 2000 members spread out over the country, most of them students at either universities or poly-technics.

 The Social Democratic Students of Sweden focuses on questions connected to higher education but also organises seminars and debates on various topics such as: international affairs, gender equality, discrimination and equality at the labour market.
 In recent years the organisation has become a strong voice in the ideological debate within the Swedish Labour Movement.
 The Social Democratic Students of Sweden was the first social democratic organisation to argue for a Swedish EU (EC) membership and also the first to call for a common European currency.
 The organisation also has a strong relationship with the movement for democracy in Myanmar, with which it has worked in partnership with since 1996.

-Controversy

-In November 2005 the Social Democratic Students of Sweden together with the Swedish Association of Christian Social Democrats and the Muslim Council of Sweden invited the Palestinian-British academic Azzam Tamimi to hold a speech at a seminar at the Stockholm Mosque on the topic "Islam and Democratic Development".
-This led to strong criticism.
-Tamimi has referred to Israel as a "cancer" and is especially known for his support for suicide bombings against Israeli civilians.